 Written bytherapist.com team

-Children can experience different types of anxiety.
-These include:
+Children can experience different types of anxiety, including:

-- Obsessive-compulsive disorder (OCD): Children may have unwanted thoughts (obsessions) that lead them to act on specific behaviors (compulsions) in order to alleviate the distressing thoughts.
-For example, a child might wear a specific item of clothing because they believe something bad will happen if they don’t.
+- Obsessive-compulsive disorder (OCD) involves unwanted, recurring thoughts (obsessions) that lead you to do specific things (compulsions) to try to ease those thoughts.
+For example, a child might repeatedly count to a specific number because they believe something bad will happen if they don’t.

-- Selective mutism: This is a severe type of social anxiety.
-This leads the child to be silent in some social situations, although they talk freely in others.
+- Selective mutism is a type of social anxiety where a child can’t speak in certain social situations, even though they talk freely in others.

 - Trouble at school